cobwebch/externalimport_tut/Documentation/EmployeesImport/Employees/Index.rst

    used to point to the table where the records are stored inside the TYPO3 database.
-The second sub-property – "referenceField" – indicates in which field from that table the external primary key for departments has been stored.What will happen during import is that the mapping function will build a hash table relating the external primary keys from the departments table ("code" column) to the internal primary keys ("uid" column).
+The second sub-property – "referenceField" – indicates in which field from that table the external primary key for departments has been stored.
+The third sub-property - "whereClause" - ensures that we map the relation only to records in the original language.

+   What will happen during import is that the mapping function will build a hash table relating the external primary keys from the departments table ("code" column) to the internal primary keys ("uid" column).
 This hash table is then used to find out